 If you are thinking of becoming a foster parent, find out more here.

 When you become an approved foster parent, you can decide which type of animal will work best in your home environment.
 If it is a dog you are interested in, there are always opportunities to open your home to a young puppy or a dog with medical or behavioral issues that may benefit from a stable home environment and just needs some extra socialization and love in a home before they can be put up for adoption.
 Sometimes this is the biggest impact a foster home can provide in an animal’s life.

 One of the most common foster examples is unwanted mothers with a litter of kittens.
 During the summer months, the number of homeless cats and kittens flooding the shelter soars.
 The demand on shelter resources is made even greater since many of the kittens that come to the shelter are too young to be adopted.
 Keeping kittens at the shelter for up to 8 weeks before they are old enough to be adopted ties up kennel space, staff and resources.
 A foster home provides kittens with a quieter, less stressful environment where they can grow into healthy cats.
 Opening your home and heart as a foster parent to an abandoned animal is a rewarding way to become a volunteer!
 Fostering is a fantastic opportunity to make a hands-on contribution to saving animals’ lives.

-The Nova Scotia SPCA Kings Branch relies on help from volunteers.
+The Nova Scotia SPCA Cape Breton Branch is a publicly funded association that relies on help from volunteers.
 Volunteers play a vital role in helping us look after the welfare of animals in our communities.
 We welcome and encourage volunteer involvement at all levels within all appropriate programs and activities.
 As a non-profit volunteer organization without government funding, our efforts rely extensively on generous support from people like you.
-Email us today to see how you can help us enhance the quality of life for animals in Kings County or fill out an online application found here.
+Email us today to see how you can help us enhance the quality of life for animals in Cape Breton or fill out an online application found here.